 - When the court serves a claim on the defendant, it will also send a response pack.
 This is a bundle of documents which includes an acknowledgment of service, defence form and admission form.

 - The defendant sends his defence to court and the claimant by the date specified in the paperwork and no later than 14 days from the date of deemed service.
+The defence sets out the defendant’s response to the allegations contained in the particulars of claim.
+Sometimes, a counterclaim is appropriate.

 - The court sets the directions after the parties file a directions questionnaire.
 This is a form that must be completed and sent to court.
 The Claimant also usually has to pay a fee.